lavafy/testnet/Lava-Binding-Guide-EN.md

 ```
 .\lava-cli.exe -rpcuser=test -rpcpassword=test unbindplotid "one's address"
 ```
-Notice that every address is allowed to bind to only one miner address at a time.
+Notice that every address is allowed to bind to **only one miner address at a time**.
 So if a miner would like to disable his existing binding, or change a binding target, he/she should in the first place unbind the former one.

 When executed, a `TxID` for the unbinding transaction will be returned.
 After the transaction is recorded on-chain, the binding relationship is formally (technically) removed or disabled.